A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Numerical results

 Table~\ref{tab:8run_expert} shows that the resolution of the designs with four and seven factors is four and three, respectively.
 For five and six factors, the resolution is two or three.
 In contrast, all two-level fractional factorial designs with eight runs and four to seven factors in \cite{wu2011experiments} have a resolution of at least three.
 The same is true for the 16- and 32-run fractional factorial designs, which we discuss later.

 For each number of factors, the resolution of the best design obtained by the GPT-5.1 model equals that of the minimum aberration design in \cite{wu2011experiments}.
 To further compare these designs, we computed their moment aberration patterns.
 Table~\ref{tab:MA_designs_8run} shows the patterns of the best designs obtained by the LLM for each task.
-The best designs obtained by this LLM have the same moment aberration patterns as the minimum aberration designs.
-Therefore, this LLM was able to construct the best designs for the 8-run design tasks.
-Regarding the consistency in obtaining them, the GPT-5.1 model found the best 4-, 5-, 6-, and 7-factor designs in 10, 8, 5, and 10, respectively, of the 10 independent executions of the corresponding Prompt~2; see Table~\ref{tab:MA_designs_8run}.
+The best designs have the same moment aberration pattern as the minimum aberration designs.
+Therefore, the GPT-5.1 model constructed the optimal designs for the 8-run design tasks.
+Regarding the consistency in obtaining them, it found the optimal 4-, 5-, 6-, and 7-factor designs in 10, 8, 5, and 10, respectively, of the 10 independent executions of Prompt~2; see Table~\ref{tab:MA_designs_8run}.